 Any Sunday on any of the Cook Islands, you can expect to see some of the finest hats in the world, adorning the heads of women on their way to church.
-Rito (pronounced ree-toe) hats are justly prized and come out also for special occasions such as baptisms and weddings.
+Rito (pronounced ree-toe or lee-toe) hats are justly prized and come out also for special occasions such as baptisms and weddings.
 The home of rito hat making is the Northern group island of Penrhyn

 THE GILBERT ISLANDS LINK

 Australian, Noema Mahitarkiki - a former Penrhyn islander was just 14 when her grandmother taught her how to make the hats.
 She said the tradition started when men from the Cook Islands visited the Gilbert Islands in the 1800s and brought back wives who had been taught the art of plaiting coconut palm fronds into unique purses, fans and hats.
 The hats are usually adorned with mother of pearl shell which the men grind and polish.